 You've noticed a task could be automated.
 Now comes the fun part: actually setting up the automation.

-It can be easy to put this off—to get so bogged down by your existing workflows that you never stop to set up automations that will save you time.
-To avoid this, block off time on your calendar for setting up automations.
+It can be easy to put this off—to get so bogged down by your current workload that you never stop to set up automations that will help you scale your systems.
+To avoid this, block off time on your calendar for creating new automated workflows.

-If you're learning to create automations for the first time, it might seem daunting.
+If you're learning to automate for the first time, it might seem daunting.
 But it doesn't have to be.
 My advice: just click all the buttons until you figure it out.
 There are other schools of thought, of course—some would suggest that you read the darn guide.
-That's a solid strategy, so check out Zapier University to get started.
+That's a solid strategy, so check out Zapier Learn to get started.

 Step 3: Iterate on your workflows (and delete things that aren't working)

-An automation habit will save you time but only if you invest time upfront.
+An automation habit will help you eliminate siloed data, grow organizational efficiency, and be sure your business-critical systems are running smoothly—but only if you invest time upfront.
 You need to notice when a task could be automated, spend time actually automating it, and iterate on those systems once they're set up.
-Be intentional about it—you'll be surprised how much time you, and your organization, can save.